-The validity of the securities offered in this prospectus will be passed upon for the selling unitholder by Vinson & Elkins L.L.P., Houston, Texas.
-Vinson & Elkins L.L.P. will also render an opinion on the material U.S. federal income tax consequences relevant to prospective unitholders.
+The validity of the securities offered in this prospectus will be passed upon for the selling unitholder by Baker Botts L.L.P., Houston, Texas.
+Vinson & Elkins L.L.P. will render an opinion on the material federal income tax considerations regarding the securities.
 If certain legal matters in connection with an offering of the securities made by this prospectus and a related prospectus supplement are passed on by counsel for the underwriters of such offering, that counsel will be named in the applicable prospectus supplement related to that offering.